chrisgrieser/nvim-chainsaw/README.md

 		notifyOnInstall = true,
 		hookPath = ".chainsaw", -- relative to git root

 		-- Will insert the marker as `%s`.
-(Pre-commit hooks requires a shebang -- and exit non-zero when marker is found to block the commit.) hookContent = [[#!/bin/sh
+(To block the commit, pre-commit hooks -- require a shebang and exit non-zero when marker is found.) hookContent = [[#!/bin/sh
 			if git grep --fixed-strings --line-number "%s" .; then echo